-Alan-1 offers a free mobile app for operators called the Alan-1 Game Grid app.
-Available for both iPhone [iTunes/Apple] & Android [on the Google Play store] devices, this app is required for connecting your machine to the internet and registering the game for warranty service.
+The Game Grid app allows you to register your warranty with Alan-1, connect your game to the internet, monitor your game's performance, set up weekly tournaments, and engage with your players to bring them back.
+Available for both iPhone [iTunes/Apple] & Android [on the Google Play store] devices, and is required for you to be able to access these features.
 It will also allow you remote access to the game to register your location for customers to find you, run tournaments, see which registered MLeS users have played the game, monitor the audits, and get a FREE first time advertising run paid for by Alan-1.